reesmichael1/gemino/frontend/README.md

-# gemmo frontend
+# gemino frontend

-This is the frontend for the gemmo Gemini browser.
+This is the frontend for the gemino Gemini browser.